Silva values magical (and final?) season at Monaco

 Arriving in the glitzy principality known more for its super yachts and casinos was understandably a little bizarre for a teenager, though Silva adapted quickly.

-"It was a huge shock to arrive in this city that is completely different from Lisbon," Silva tells CNN.
+"It was a huge shock to arrive in this city that is completely different from Lisbon," Silva tells CNN in an exclusive interview.
 "And then to come from the Benfica youth team, and to play in the Champions League and the French league, it was a huge step.

 "I was a little shocked in the beginning because I started to play with (Dimitar) Berbatov, with some amazing players, João Moutinho, Ricardo Carvalho, Anthony Martial ... but it was great."